statycc/loop-fission/README.md

 ## Regenerating automatic parallelization directives

-Program files in `original_autopar` and `fission_autopar` were obtained by running the source-to-source compiler [AutoPar-Clava](https://dx.doi.org/10.1007/s11227-019-03109-9/) from [clava](https://github.com/specs-feup/clava) on the selected files from the polybench benchmarking suite, after they have been "split" by our algorithm, as shared in [fission](./fission).
+The openmp annotations in the program files in `original_autopar` and `fission_autopar` were obtained by running the source-to-source compiler [AutoPar-Clava](https://dx.doi.org/10.1007/s11227-019-03109-9/) from [clava](https://github.com/specs-feup/clava) on the selected files from the polybench benchmarking suite in [original](./original), and on the same files after they have been "split" by our algorithm, as shared in [fission](./fission).

 To recreate those files: